Understanding Vasa Praevia

 1. Type one occurs when the vessel is connected to a velamentous umbilical cord

-2. Type two occurs when the vessel connects the placenta with a succenturiate or accessory lobe.
+2. Type two occurs when the vessel connects the placenta with a succenturiate or accessory lobe

 (Jauniaux et al. 2018)

-How Common is Vasa Previa?
+How Common is Vasa Praevia?

-Although published statistics seem to vary quite widely, Sullivan et al. (2017) estimate that the incidence of patients with vasa praevia in Australia is approximately 6 to 11 cases per 10 000 pregnancies.
+Although published statistics seem to vary quite widely, Sullivan et al. (2017) estimate that the incidence of patients with vasa praevia in Australia is approximately 6 to 11 cases per 10,000 pregnancies.
 Sutera et al. (2021) also suggest a global incidence between 1 in 500 to 1 in 5,000 pregnancies.
 All of these statistics are tragically high and point to the need to detect vasa praevia before the onset of labour, allowing time for an elective caesarean birth to be arranged.

-Risk Factors for Vasa Previa
+Risk Factors for Vasa Praevia

 As Sutera et al. (2021) suggest, around 85% of cases of vasa praevia can be detected early through the presence of velamentous cord insertion or a low-lying placenta.

-Sullivan et al. (2017) also make the point that known risk factors such as multiple pregnancy and in vitro fertilisation are becoming increasingly common in high-income countries characterised by an aging reproductive population and greater use of assisted reproductive technology.
+Sullivan et al. (2017) also make the point that known risk factors such as multiple pregnancy and in vitro fertilisation are becoming increasingly common in high-income countries characterised by an ageing reproductive population and greater use of assisted reproductive technology.

 Approximately 85% of cases of vasa praevia have one or more identifiable risk factors, including:

-• In vitro fertilsation
+• In vitro fertilisation

 • Multiple gestations